 - Preheat the oven to 325F.

-- In a large pot, heat the milk, cream, espresso powder, cinnamon, ginger, and mace until steaming.
-Keep hot.
+- In a medium pot, heat the milk and cream until steaming.
+Keep hot, but don't let it boil.

-- In a large bowl, whisk together the pumpkin puree, eggs, yolks and salt until well incorporated.
+- In a large bowl, whisk together the pumpkin puree, eggs, yolks, instant coffee, pumpkin spice, cinnamon, salt, and vanilla until well incorporated.
 Set aside.

-- Bring the 1 cup of sugar and the water to a boil in a pan that is much larger than you think you need.
+- Bring the 5 oz of sugar and 2 oz water to a boil in a pan that is much larger than you think you need.

-- Cover the pot and boil for 2 minutes to wash any crystals off the sides of the pan.
+- Cover the pot and boil for a minute or two to wash any crystals off the sides of the pan.

-- Turn off the heat and pour in about 2 cups of the hot milk mixture.
+- Turn off the heat and pour in the hot cream/milk mixture.
 Be careful, it will boil up and rise and sputter.

 - Temper the hot milk/caramel mixture into the pumpkin mixture, stirring until completely incorporated.

-- Taste and adjust the seasonings to your liking, if necessary.
+- Taste and add the extra sugar and adjust the seasonings to your liking, if necessary.

 To Bake and Serve